kubernetes-sigs/sig-storage-local-static-provisioner/docs/getting-started.md

 ##### Using raw block devices directly

 You can  also mount the nvme instance storage disks directly.
-You can do this by mounting the Instance Storage disks for discovery using udev automatically.
+You can do this by symlinking the Instance Storage disks for discovery using udev automatically.
 This has the benefit of not needing an additional component like `eks-nvme-ssd-provisioner` to be deployed.